Children's Dental care

 Remember that if your child has a cavity that goes untreated, their teeth’s pulp may get infected.
 Depending on a tooth infection’s progression, your baby’s dentist may recommend either a pulpotomy or a pulpectomy, which we will explain below.

-- Pulpotomy: The dentist will clear the infected tissue within the crown of the tooth.
+- Pulpotomy: The dentist will clean the infected tissue within the crown of the tooth.
 This procedure means drilling into the affected tooth, cleaning, sterilizing with medication, and reinforcing the tooth.

 - Pulpectomy: This is a slightly more complex procedure that involves clearing infected tissue from the entire tooth, including the roots.
 Once the dentist cleans everything, they will reinforce the tooth accordingly.